alextras/Cloud-computing/README.md

 the name of the new directory is `docker-elk` and it contains all the docker images needed to setup elk containers

-Then we create and start the containers using docker compose `sudo docker compose up -d`
+Then we create and start the containers using docker compose

+`sudo docker compose up -d`

 - `docker compose`: command is responsible to define and run multi-container applications with Docker
 - `docker compose up`: creates and starts containers
 - `-d` flag: enables detached mode (runs containers in the background)

 > !
-If there is an ERROR message about .env files try this removing docker-credential-helpers with the following command:
+If there is an ERROR message about .env files try removing docker-credential-helpers with the following command:
 > `$ dpkg -r --force-depends golang-docker-credential-helpers `

 ## 4. Create the web app and interconnect it with the REST API of ELK